Saoudyahya/Saoudyahya/README.md

 ---

 ### 🌱 Featured Projects
-1. **Microservices Architecture with Kubernetes** – Built a scalable microservices application using Spring Boot, Spring Cloud, and Docker/Kubernetes.
+1. **Microservices Architecture with Docker** – Built a scalable microservices application using Spring Boot, Spring Cloud, and Docker/CICD.
 2. **AI-Driven Journal Generation** – Deployed a custom GPT-2 model for automated journal content creation.
 3. **Fake News Detection System** – Developed a machine learning model to detect and classify fake news articles in real-time.